 Considering the oft-repeated claim that the harmonica is the biggest selling commercially produced musical instrument in history, there have been surprisingly few studies into how it actually works.
 There have been published studies of free reeds in general, going all the way back to Wheatstone's research in the late 1820s, but only a few researchers have focused on the unique qualities of the harmonica.
-Fortunately, a good proportion of these studies are now available online.

 One particularly influential article was written by Robert "Johno" Jonston in 1987, during his studies at Monash University in Australia.
 Entitled Pitch Control in Harmonica Playing, it was originally published in Acoustics Australia, Volume 15, Issue 3 and was the first formal study of the physics of bending and overblowing.
 A copy of the article in .pdf form is available here.